Third summer session begins

 * Mathematics, Grades 7-12

-The Educational Administration program is designed for students possessing a Master’s degree.
+The Educational Leadership program is designed for students possessing a Master’s degree.
 Students in the program matriculate for a Certificate of Advanced Study (CAS) in Educational Administration.
 A Master’s degree and professional certification as a teacher are prerequisites to admission.

 The MSED for Technology Education program is designed to enable students to become more effective in their roles as Technology Education teachers.
 Directed coursework electives enable students to pursue individual scholarship and professional needs and interests in the arts and sciences and professional studies.